anywr-group-recruitement/frontend-security-test/README.md

 [French version](README_FR.md)

-# Java Spring Test
+# Frontend Test

-The Anywr Java Spring development test is intended to evaluate your problem-solving skills, general knowledge of Java, Spring and application development principles, and overall approach to development.
+The Anywr frontend development test is intended to evaluate your problem-solving skills, general knowledge of frontend development, Spring and application development principles, and overall approach to development.
 The test will cover a range of topics including theory, practical application, troubleshooting, structure design, testing, and critical thinking.

 ## Resources